skinos7/doc/com/network/frame.md

 ## Network frame management
 Network management framework, define local connections and external connections and data scheduling when multiple external connections coexist
 The network framework defines a three-tier concept to manage network interfaces:
-- netdev, network inetface of linux, such as eth1, eth2, ath0, usb0
+- netdev, network interface of linux, such as eth1, eth2, ath0, usb0
-- ifdev, Abstract network devices, such as wifi@nssid, modem@lte, wifi@asta, can be divided by VLAN and combined by bridge,
+- ifdev, abstract network devices, such as wifi@nssid, modem@lte, wifi@asta, can be divided by VLAN and combined by bridge,
-- ifname, Abstract network connections
+- ifname, abstract network connections

 #### **configuration( network@frame )**